Integral-Healthcare/robin-ai-reviewer/README.md

 To use Robin AI in your Github project, you'll need to add it as a Github action.
 Here's how:

+Inserting a new line of text here for testing.

 1. In your Github repository, navigate to the "Actions" tab.
 2. Click on the "New workflow" button.
 3. Select the option to "Set up a workflow yourself".